Sublime (chocolate) Logo

 Sublime (chocolate) Emblem

 The evolution of the visual identity of the confectionery company Sublime is associated with its transition to Nestle.
-The international corporation offered a practical and, at the same time, attractive graphic symbol.
-There is nothing superfluous in it – only the name and an inverted arch, denoting a friendly smile.
+The international corporation offered a practical and attractive graphic symbol.
+It has nothing extra, only the name and an inverted arch denoting a friendly smile.

 Sublime (chocolate) Symbol